CraveSmart Emblem CraveSmart

 Instructions

-1. Preheat the oven to 350°F / 180°C. Line a small baking tray or pan with parchment paper.
+1. Preheat the oven to 350°F. Line an 8x8 baking pan with parchment paper.

 2. In a medium bowl, whisk together the flour, cocoa powder, chocolate protein powder, sweetener, and salt.